 A UDF that returns a Blob does not actually define a return value.
 Instead, a pointer to a structure describing the Blob to return must be passed as the last input parameter to the UDF.
-See "Declaring a Blob UDF" on page 6-16.
+See "Declaring a Blob UDF".

 Note A parameter passed as a descriptor cannot be used as a return type.
 This action will throw an error.
-For more information about the DESCRIPTOR parameter, see "Defining a sample UDF with a descriptor parameter" on page 6-8.
+For more information about the DESCRIPTOR parameter, see "Defining a Sample UDF with a Descriptor Parameter".

-Character datatypes
+Character Datatypes

 UDFs are written in a host language and therefore take host-language datatypes for both their parameters and their return values.
 However, when a UDF is declared, InterBase must translate them to SQL datatypes or to a CSTRING type of a specified maximum byte length.
 CSTRING is used to translate parameters of CHAR and VARCHAR datatypes into a null-terminated C string for processing, and to return a variable-length, null-terminated C string to InterBase for automatic conversion to CHAR or VARCHAR.

-When you declare a UDF that returns a C string, CHAR or VARCHAR, you must include the FREE_IT keyword in the declaration in order to free the memory used by the return value.
+When you declare a UDF that returns a C string, CHAR or VARCHAR, you must include the FREE\IT keyword in the declaration in order to free the memory used by the return value.

-Calling conventions
+Calling Conventions